Egypt Country Profile

 Source: https://www.govs.gov.eg/frontend/ar/

-Competent Authority or Administration Responsible for Post-Mortem Meat Safety Regulation (After-slaughter) (The regulatory authority or government body responsible for issuing legislation related to meat safety, hygiene, and contamination control after slaughter): National Food Safety Authority (NFSA)
+National Food Safety Authority (NFSA),the regulatory authority or government body responsible for issuing legislation related to meat safety, hygiene, and contamination control after slaughter.

 Source: https://www.nfsa.gov.eg/